 There are countless hazards that could result in a fall.
 Many of them occur naturally, like snow or ice.
 It is the responsibility of the property owner to ensure they are removed in a timely manner.

 Other hazards are man-made and result from accidents or general wear and tear.
 Examples could include anything from spilled drinks to broken steps.
-If a property owner fails to address these issues in a reasonable timeframe, a Chardon attorney could pursue damages through a trip and fall claim.
+If a property owner fails to address these issues in a reasonable timeframe, an attorney in Chardon could pursue damages through a trip and fall claim.

 The nature of a slip and fall accident will determine how severe the injuries might be.
 These injuries can be traumatic if the brunt of the impact results in trauma to the head and neck.
 Some common injuries in a trip and fall accident include:

-When these injuries occur due to a hazard the property owner should have addressed, a Chardon attorney could help the injury victim pursue a slip and fall claim.
+When these injuries occur due to a hazard the property owner should have addressed, a seasoned lawyer could help the injury victim pursue a Chardon slip and fall claim.

 There is a strict time limit on the filing of a slip and fall injury lawsuit.
 This time limit is set by Ohio Revised Code Section 2305.10.
 According to the statute, a plaintiff has two years from the date of the accident to file a lawsuit.